postgres/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

 # Configure WAL Encryption (tech preview)

+!!! warning
+    The WAL encryption feature is currently in beta and      is not effective unless explicitly enabled.
+It is not yet production ready. **Do not enable this feature in production environments**.

-Before turning WAL encryption on, you must follow the steps below to create your first principal key.
+Before enabling WAL encryption, follow the steps below to create a principal key and configure it for WAL:

-## Create the principal key

 1. Create the `pg_tde` extension if it does not exist: